gituliar/tastycode/README.md

 # TastyCode

 [tastycode.dev](https://tastycode.dev) is a blog about programming.
-This repository contains accompanying C++ code to reproduce examples discussed in TastyCode.
+This repository contains accompanying C++ code discussed in TastyCode.

 ## Build